 The judging panel will consist of individuals who are experts in the fields of film and historical aspects of the Holocaust.
 The Judges’ credentials will be disclosed on the Website prior to the selection of the Finalists.

 Who Can Enter?

-“Short Film, Large Subject: The Holocaust Film Competition” invites directors either currently enrolled in a graduate film program at an accredited university or who have successfully completed such a program no earlier than January 1, 2012, to submit a screenplay or documentary treatment for a short film about the Holocaust (the systematic persecution and murder of Jews by the Nazis and their collaborators between 1933 and 1945) and/or the experiences of Jewish Holocaust victims.
+“Short Film, Large Subject: Emerging Filmmaker Contest” invites emerging directors of age 18 and over, from any country, to submit a screenplay or documentary treatment for a short film about the Holocaust (the systematic persecution and murder of Jews by the Nazis and their collaborators between 1933 and 1945) and/or the experiences of Jewish Holocaust victims.
 While the film can tell a fictional story, information relating to the Holocaust must be historically accurate.

 Who is Sponsoring the Competition?

-For more than 60 years, the Conference on Jewish Material Claims Against Germany (Claims Conference) has secured compensation and restitution for Jewish victims of Nazi persecution and their heirs.
+For almost 70 years, the Conference on Jewish Material Claims Against Germany (Claims Conference) has secured compensation and restitution for Jewish victims of Nazi persecution and their heirs.
 The Claims Conference negotiates with governments and industry; administers compensation payments; recovers unclaimed Jewish property and advocates for continued restitution; and funds social welfare services for Jewish Holocaust victims.
 For more information: www.claimscon.org.

 The Claims Conference also distributes grants to support and promote Holocaust education, documentation and research around the world, to ensure the memory and lessons of the Holocaust are preserved for current and future generations.
 This work was expanded in 2010 to include films about the Holocaust.